mata61-ufba-sls/compiler-project-cminus/specification/compilerproject/codeoptimization/README.md

 You need to include a short description of your optimizations in a README text file associated with your submission.
 Under absolutely no circumstances should you try optimization before your code generator is finished!

-## Code Optimizer
+## Otimizador de Código

 The code generation technique we presented in the lecture is correct but can lead to highly suboptimal code, including many redundant computations, excessive loads and stores to memory/stack, inefficient use of the registers, etc.
 Extra credit will be awarded for projects that, in addition to code generation, perform some significant optimization of the code.
 The amount of extra credit depends on how well the optimization is written, documented, and demonstrated.
 Two critical factors are

 - correctness (the optimizations don’t result in incorrect programs); and
 - the percentage speed-up your optimized code achieves over our reference compiler, as measured by a weighted sum of the instructions executed on spim over a suite of benchmarks of our choosing.